-Source: AA City Administration Land Development and Management and Lideta subcity land development and renewal office evaluation report on implementation of GTP, 2014.
+Source: AA City Administration Land Development and Management and Lideta sub city land development and renewal office evaluation report on implementation of GTP (2014).

-From our interviews, it was obvious that formal LVC mechanisms were not designed as part of the infrastructure improvement plan for the city.
-However, the pricing for land leasing at auction emerged as high as 10 times the original benchmark price, leading to the conclusion that LVC potential in the city of Addis is high (Zeluel, Alemu, and Tesfaye Interviews 2018; Gebremariam 2017).
+From our interviews it was obvious that formal LVC mechanisms were not designed as part of the infrastructure improvement plan for the city.
+However, the pricing for land leasing at auction emerged as high as 10 times the original benchmark price, leading to the conclusion that LVC potential in the city of Addis is high (Zeleul, Alemu, and Tesfaye, interviews, 2019; Gebremariam 2017).

-&lt;sup>28 These numbers are from 2014 when the exchange rate was USD 1 to ETB 19.63.
+26 These numbers are from 2014 when the exchange rate was USD 1 to ETB 19.63.